isomerpages/moe-canossacatholic/_departments/Aesthetics.md

 </tr>
 </tbody></table>
 <br>
-Students are exposed to a wide variety of composers and music genres through ‘Genre Studies’ which infuses thinking routines. <br><br>
+Children are exposed to a wide variety of composers and music genres through ‘Genre Studies’ which infuses thinking routines. <br><br>
-Through learning journeys, such as a trip to the Esplanade, students will appreciate the different roles musicians play in an ensemble.
-Through our robust Digital Music Programmes, students will have the opportunity to explore music creation using technology.
+Through learning journeys, such as a trip to the Esplanade, children will appreciate the different roles musicians play in an ensemble.
+Through our robust Digital Music Programmes, children will have the opportunity to explore music creation using technology.
 Canossa Has Talent is also another platform for our children to showcase their talents in the various arts forms and stand a chance to perform for their teachers during Teachers’ Day Celebration.

 <center>
 <img src="/images/Departments/Music__1___2___Combined_.jpg" style="width:100%">
 </center>
 <br>
-The 6-year journey in developing the artistic grace in all our students can be seen during our annual Primary 6 Graduation Musical.
-All the students will be involved in this massive production, from the creation of props to the final musical showcase on their Graduation Day.
-All the students will have the opportunity to act, sing, dance or play an instrument in the musical, showcasing what they have learnt and developed over their six years of arts education in Canossa.
+The 6-year journey in developing the artistic grace in all our children can be seen during our annual Primary 6 Graduation Musical.
+All the children will be involved in this massive production, from the creation of props to the final musical showcase on their Graduation Day.
+All the children will have the opportunity to act, sing, dance or play an instrument in the musical, showcasing what they have learnt and developed over their six years of arts education in Canossa.
 <br>
 <br>
 The quality of our Arts Education and that of our performing Arts groups has been recognised through a number of awards, in particular the National Arts Education Award (NAEA) - Silver (2009-2012), the Glow Award (2013-2016) and the SYF Certificates of Accomplishment (2024) in Choir, Guitar Ensemble and Handbell Ensemble and SYF Certificate of Distinction (2024) in Modern Dance.